zenml-io/zenml/docs/book/misc/best-practices.md

 ### Check which integrations are required for registering a stack component

-You can do so by running `zenml flavor list` and installing the integration(s) if missing with `zenml integration install`.
+You can do so by running `zenml flavor list` and installing the missing integration(s) with `zenml integration install`.

 ### Initialize the ZenML repository in the root of the source code tree of a project, even if it's optional

-This will set the zenml project root for the project and create a local profile.
+This will set the ZenML project root for the project and create a local profile.
 The advantage is that you create and maintain your active stack on a project level.

 ### Include a `.dockerignore` in the ZenML repository to exclude files and folders from the container images built by ZenML for containerized environments

-Containerized Orchestrators and Step-Operators load your complete project files into a docker image for execution.
-To speed up the process and reduce docker image sized exclude all unnecessary files (like data, virtual environments, git repos, etc.) within the .dockerignore.
+Containerized Orchestrators and Step Operators load your complete project files into a Docker image for execution.
+To speed up the process and reduce Docker image sizes, exclude all unnecessary files (like data, virtual environments, git repos, etc.) within the `.dockerignore`.

 ### Use `get_pipeline_run(RUN_NAME)` instead of indexing (`[-1]`) to retrieve previous pipeline runs

-When using the [post execution workflow](../developer-guide/post-execution-workflow.md) it is tempting to access the pipeline views directly by their index, however, the pipelines within your Repository are sorted by time of first run, so the pipeline at [-1] might not be the one you are expecting.
+When using the [post execution workflow](../developer-guide/post-execution-workflow.md) it is tempting to access the pipeline views directly by their index, but the pipelines within your `Repository` are sorted by time of first run, so the pipeline at `[-1]` might not be the one you are expecting.

 ```python
 from zenml.repository import Repository